 In order to analyse the raw files you will need to keep in mind some general rules of guidance.

-• Each raw file starts with a Configuration XML datagram.
-This is a mandatory datagram The Configuration XML datagram contains parameters that are not subject to change in the file and describes the system used for this recording.
+Each raw file starts with a Configuration XML datagram.
+This is a mandatory datagram The Configuration XML datagram contains parameters that are not subject to change in the file and describes the system used

 The drawing illustrates the datagrams as they may occur in a raw file.
 The arrows display the sequence of the datagrams.
 The raw file starts off with a Configuration XML datagram.
 Which datagrams that follow is dependent on the type of Simrad system, and also the system configuration.
 The datagrams for each type of transceiver will differ as displayed in each of the arms in the drawing.
 The datagrams recorded asynchronous are illustrated at the bottom.